Skip to main content

 It is a hospital with a rich history of collaboration, where family physicians, internists, and subspecialists greet each other warmly and curbside consult each other over coffee at Primary Care Grand Rounds every Tuesday morning; where family physician attendings have C-section privileges, attend every resident continuity delivery, and attend on our busy adult medicine inpatient service.

-It is a hospital large enough to have excellent services, and yet small enough where you get to know all the cardiologists, nephrologists, OB/GYNs, and surgeons, and they get to know you.
+It is a hospital large enough to have excellent services, yet small enough where you get to know all the cardiologists, nephrologists, OB/GYNs, and surgeons, and they get to know you.
 They become invested in your education, in you personally.

 Emphasis on Psychosocial Medicine

 This aspect of our training truly makes us unique.
 The goal of psychosocial medicine (PSM) is the development of personal and professional skills.
-A Family Physicians ability to communicate with patients and to think on a systems level is what sets us apart and allows us to function as excellent clinicians.
+A Family Physician's ability to communicate with patients and to think on a systems level is what sets us apart and allows us to function as excellent clinicians.
 A few highlights of this rotation:

 • 40% of residents’ time is spent in their outpatient practice, providing an opportunity to implement many of their PSM skills and truly experience continuity with their patients.